 Canary Flex Security Camera ReviewBy - 10/04/2017

-The Canary camera continues to be one of my favorite home security cameras, so when they announced Flex, I was one of the first to jump aboard.
+The Canary camera was one of my favorite home security cameras, so when they announced Flex, I was one of the first to jump aboard.
 I expected to love Flex as much as the original Canary, if not more.
 It’s sexier, it has a battery, and you can use it outdoors, but I’m not certain that battery operated outdoor home security cameras are ready to protect my home or yours.

 Canary Flex for Home Security

 Before I delve into why Canary Flex might not be the best choice for home security, let me say this: You can use Flex plugged into a power source.
 The first week of testing Flex, I used it indoors, plugged-in.
 It caught events, it was easy to access, and it was on its game though I didn’t enjoy the picture coloration as much as my original Canary.
 This is probably because it streams at a lower resolution.
 The second week I pulled the plug and took Flex outside, triggering an entirely different experience.

 Placing Flex in a tree using a Twist Mount (sold separately), the camera swapped from always on-guard to sleepy guard.
 Running on battery, you must wait for the camera to wake up to access live streaming.
 For me, this took about 10 seconds on average.
 Waiting for a live stream isn’t a huge deal, but the camera also needs to wake up to catch motion, and that is a big deal.
 Several times I ended up with footage of someone’s backside instead of their face.
 To preserve battery life the camera must sleep, which is not ideal for home security.